-- Issuing data capture forms on an annual basis to parents/carers to verify the accuracy of personal information held on the SIMS system, including: emergency contact details; correspondence address; medical details of the pupils etc. - During termly parents evenings - Termly newsletters to remind parents to update their data if required.

-- Use of apps such as The School Gateway (Schoolcomms) to allow parents realtime access to the data held on SIMS; - Checking the accuracy of data during contact with parents including first day calling conversation via SENCO etc. - Checking attainment data in systems on a regular basis, through the use of pupil progress meetings; - Checking accuracy of staff details via annual data collection forms to check accuracy of personal data - 4.4 Storage Limitation: Personal data shall be kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed
+- Issuing data capture forms on an annual basis to parents/carers to verify the accuracy of personal information held on the SIMS system, including: emergency contact details; correspondence address; medical details of the pupils etc. - During termly parents evenings - Termly newsletters to remind parents to update their data if required. - Use of apps such as School Gateway to allow parents real-time access to the data held on SIMS; - Checking the accuracy of data during contact with parents including first day calling conversation via SENCO etc. - Checking attainment data in systems on a regular basis, through the use of pupil progress meetings; - Checking accuracy of staff details via data collection sheets - 4.4 Storage Limitation: Personal data shall be kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed